eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 1. After opening a HLASM file for the first time, two pop-ups are displayed.
 Select _Create pgm_conf.json with current program_ and _Create empty proc_grps.json_.
 The two configuration files are then created with default values.
 They are written into the `.hlasmplugin` subfolder.
 2. Navigate to the `proc_grps.json` file.
 This is the entry point where you can specify paths to macro definitions and COPY files.
 To do this, simply fill the `libs` array with the corresponding paths.
 For example, if you have your macro files in the `ASMMAC/` folder, add the string `"ASMMAC"` into the libs array.

-Follow [Configuration](#External-Macro-Libraries-and-COPY-Members) for more detailed instructions for configuring the environment.
+Follow the section *External Macro Libraries and COPY Members* below for more detailed instructions for configuring the environment.

 ## Language Features